o-log/php-model/README.md

 # Creating new model class

-To create new model class run vendor/bin/model and choose "Create new model" in the menu, then answer a few questions.
+To create new model class run vendor/bin/model and pass a new class file path.
 The tool will create php class file and database migrations.
+Example:

+    php vendor/bin/model.php PHPModelDemo/Model.php

 # Adding new fields to the model

-To add new field to existing model run vendor/bin/model and choose "Add model field".
+To add new field to existing model run vendor/bin/model and pass existing model file name and new field name and data type.
+The following example adds "title" field of string type to the model:

+    php vendor/bin/model.php PHPModelDemo/Model.php title string

-The tool wil ask for required data and alter the model class and generate database migration.
+The tool will ask some additional information and then will alter the model class and generate database migration.

+Available data types:
+- tinyint: SQL tinyint
+- int: SQL int
+- string: SQL varchar(255)
+- text: SQL text
+- date: SQL date
+- datetime: SQL datetime
+- bigint: SQL bigint

 Also the tool can create the selector method for new field, add unique or foreign key.